Odsonne Édouard: 2020–21 season

-In March 2021, Édouard was awarded Scottish Premiership Player Of The Month for February 2021, after scoring 7 goals in 7 league matches including braces against St. Johnstone and Kilmarnock.
-Eventhough Celtic ended the 2020–21 season trophyless, Édouard however won the top scorer award in the 2020–21 Scottish Premiership in a second consecutive season and was named on the PFA team of the year.
+In March 2021, Édouard was awarded Scottish Premiership Player Of The Month for February 2021, after scoring seven goals in as many league matches including braces against St. Johnstone and Kilmarnock.
+Even though Celtic ended the 2020–21 season trophyless, Édouard however won the top scorer award in the 2020–21 Scottish Premiership in a second consecutive season and was named on the PFA team of the year.
 He ended the season with 22 goals in 40 matches in all competitions.

-In August 2021, he left Celtic and joined Crystal Palace.
-At the time of his departure, he was second highest ever scorer in the Scottish Premiership with 66 goals in 116 matches behind only Leigh Griffiths.
-His ratio of 0.57 was the highest on the all time table.
+During his four-year stay, he played 179 matches in all competitions and scored 88 goals, winning the Scottish Premiership on three occasions and the Scottish Cup and Scottish League Cup twice.
+At the time of his departure, he was the second highest scorer in the Scottish Premiership (since it was launched in 2013) with 66 goals in 116 matches, behind only Leigh Griffiths.
+His ratio of 0.57 was the highest on the all-time table.

-During his 4 year stay, he played 179 matches in all competitions and scored 88 goals, winning the Scottish Premiership on three occasions and the Scottish Cup and Scottish League Cup twice.

 Crystal Palace

 On 31 August 2021, transfer deadline day, Édouard signed for Premier League club Crystal Palace on a four-year contract.
-He made his debut on 11 September in a 3–0 victory over Tottenham Hotspur, when he came off the bench for Christian Benteke in the 84th minute and scored two goals.
+He made his debut on 11 September in a 3–0 victory over Tottenham Hotspur, when he came off the bench for Christian Benteke in the 84th minute and scored two goals, the first of which was the fastest debutant goal in Premier League history which he scored in just 28 seconds.

+Loan to Leicester City

+On 30 August 2024, Édouard was loaned to fellow Premier League club Leicester City for the 2024–25 season.
+He made his debut for the club as a substitute in the 1–1 draw against Everton on 21 September 2024.

+Return to Crystal Palace

+Édouard returned to Crystal Palace for the start of the 2025–26 season, being an unused substitute as Palace won the 2025 FA Community Shield on 10 August 2025 and coming off the bench for the club's first-ever fixture in a major European competition, a 1–0 win over Fredrikstad in the play-offs of the UEFA Conference League on 21 August.

+Lens

+On 1 September 2025, Édoaurd was signed by Ligue 1 club RC Lens.